 Probation Periods in Finland

-Also, if an employee has been away from work due to illness, there can be an extension of one month for each 30 days of absence.
-For fixed term contracts, the trial period has to be less than 50% of the contract.
+Also, if an employee has been away from work due to illness, there can be an extension of one month for every 30 days of absence.
+For fixed-term contracts, the trial period has to be less than 50% of the contract.

 Working Hours in Finland

 Daily working hours for Finland’s citizens, foreign nationals, contracted and public service employees are governed by the Working Time Act as well as collective agreements and written into the employment contracts.
 Regular working hours should not exceed eight hours a day, and 40 hours a week; or, they should average 40 hours over four months with a maximum work week of 48 hours.
 Period-based working time allows for 80 hours per fortnight or 120 hours in three weeks if permitted by law or written into a national collective agreement.
 Hours may vary depending on collective agreements (of which there are around 160) over different sectors.

 Flexi-work terms are generally in a written agreement between the employer and employee and allow the employee to decide when and where they work 50% of the time but must not average more than 40 hours per week over four months.

 During a workday of more than six hours, employees are entitled to a minimum of an hour’s break which they can use to leave their place of work.
 A shorter break can be agreed upon between employer and employee but no less than 30 minutes.
 Breaks between daily shifts should be 11 hours and each week there should be at least 35 hours of rest.